-The Philippines, a country that is known for its natural resources and beautiful nature.
-Having lots of beautiful landmarks, it is not surprising that this country also has this what we call the “Ring of Fire”.
+The Philippines is a country that is known for its natural resources and beautiful nature.
+Having lots of beautiful landmarks, it is not surprising that this country also has what we call the “Ring of Fire”.
 It is due to plenty of earthquakes and volcanic eruptions that occur in the country for the past hundreds or thousands of years until today.
-With that being said, it also contains plenty of volcanoes that are popular not only to local tourists but also to foreign travelers.
+With that being said, it also contains plenty of volcanoes that are popular not only with local tourists but also with foreign travelers.

 In this article, we listed down all the most popular volcano destinations in the Philippines.
 Get to learn more about them here and all the things or activities that you can do when you go there.
 Although some of these volcanoes are considered active, you can make sure that they are all safe to explore.
 Of course, there are corresponding news or announcements as well if they’re safe during the day of your visit.